govau/Ursa-major/front-end/content/index/hero.md

 alt: true
 imgUrl: ../../hero-jellyfish--white.png
 imgAlt: A network graph of 38 nodes showing the connections of government web sites and services.
-imgCaption: The Jelly Fish — Graphic visualisation of two weeks of user traffic across 38 gov.au websites from May 2019.
+imgCaption: "The Jelly Fish: Graphic visualisation of two weeks of user traffic across 38 gov.au websites from May 2019."
 ---

 ## We’re helping make data transparent to improve government digital services.